Interactive Learning Labs

 4 – 5 p.m.

 4347.
-Elevating AFib Care For Veteran Patients
+Elevating AFib Care in Resource-Limited Environments

 With a special focus on veteran patients, this program is for electrophysiologists, interventional cardiologists, referring clinicians, and AFib program leaders committed to scalable, system-level improvement even in resource-constrained environments.
 This compelling program guided by the Four Pillars of atrial fibrillation (AFib) management showcases how evidence-based, fully integrated AFib solutions can unlock greater access, streamline care delivery, and elevate outcomes for patients.
 Beginning with a candid "State of the State" on AFib care, Dr. Creighton Don will examine the burden of disease and where innovation can meaningfully elevate care delivery.
 Dr. Brad Sutton will bring the evidence to life, translating data insights into practical, real-world strategies that empower confident, consistent, data-driven decisions.
 An expert panel of VA physicians will demonstrate how scalable program design, state-of-the-art ablation and LAAC technologies, and coordinated long-term management can work together to build a seamless, end-to-end AF pathway.